Is Aluminum a Good Conductor of Electricity?

 Understanding the Electrical Conductivity of Aluminum

-The International Aluminum Institute (IAI) predicts the global demand for aluminum in the electronics industry will rise from 8 million tons to 12 million tons in the coming years.
-However, the demand for copper is expected to reach the same level (around 13 million tons).
-Which begs the question, just how good of a conductor is aluminum?
+The International Aluminum Institute (IAI) anticipates that global demand for aluminum in the electronics sector will rise significantly in the upcoming years.
+However, the demand for copper is predicted to increase parallelly.
+This scenario raises questions about aluminum's effectiveness as a conductor.

 Aluminum as a Metal